z3ntu/linux-mainline-files/fp2-hw-support.md

 The modem gets detected with ofono but you need to do additional manual setup because it's a Dual SIM device: https://wiki.postmarketos.org/wiki/User:TravMurav/Dual-Sim_QMI_draft

+The `msm-modem-uim-selection` package should handle this but hasn't been tested yet.

 ## Mobile Data

 ~~Upstream kernel contains rmnet core driver (equivalent to downstream `msm_rmnet.c`) but not the platform specific part (or rather transport specific part). `./drivers/net/ethernet/msm/msm_rmnet_bam.c` is (likely) used on downstream msm8974.
 Newer Qualcomm devices use the IPA driver but 8974 is older than that.
 The actual transport used is `arch/arm/mach-msm/bam_dmux.c`.~~

-Mobile Data is working!
-At the moment these resources are required:
+Mobile Data is working! ~~At the moment these resources are required:~~
 * https://gitlab.com/postmarketOS/linux-postmarketos/-/commits/qcom-msm8974-5.9.y-bam
 * dual-sim things from Modem section
 * https://gist.github.com/Minecrell/4cc2bfb9fcae18e294386b0a213907d1
 * https://gitlab.com/Minecrell/pmaports/-/commit/2684abff23560dc0b5d8cb9f20baec2a28c3d0a8
 * For APN the following procedure is needed for my SIM card: `./enable-modem && ./online-modem && ./remove-contexts && ./create-internet-context webaut && ./activate-context 1`

+The above should all be integrated now.

 ## Cameras